 - Review overall effectiveness of project management as outlined in the Project Document.
 Have changes been made and are they effective?
 Are responsibilities and reporting lines clear?
-Is decision-making transparent and undertaken in a timely manner?
-Recommend areas for improvement. - Review the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement. - Review the quality of support provided by the GEF Partner Agency (UNDP) and recommend areas for improvement.
+Is decision-making transparent and undertaken in a timely manner - Review the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement. - Review the quality of support provided by the GEF Partner Agency (UNDP) and recommend areas for improvement.